the-ahuja-lab/evolf-pipeline/README.md

 The first time you run EvOlf, it will download \~15GB of model weights (Hugging Face transformers).

   * **Location:** These are stored in `~/.evolf_cache` in your home directory.
   * **Benefit:** They are downloaded **only once**.
-All subsequent runs (even in different project folders) will use this centralized cache.
+All subsequent runs (even in different project folders) will use this centralised cache.

 ### Resource Management

-The nextflow pipeline is limited to utilising 4 CPU cores and 16GB RAM by default.
+The Nextflow pipeline utilises 4 CPU cores and 16GB of RAM by default.
 You can change these defaults by providing the following parameters along with input:
-- `--maxCPUs` to set the maximum number of CPU cores nextflow can utilise to run EvOlf.
+- `--maxCPUs` to set the maximum number of CPU cores NextFlow can utilise to run EvOlf.
-- `--maxMemory` to set the maximum amount of RAM EvOlf pipeline can use.
+- `--maxMemory` to set the maximum amount of RAM the EvOlf pipeline can use.

 -----